awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-singleinstance-nodejs.md

 The following example configuration file [extends the default nginx configuration](nodejs-platform-proxy.md) to listen on port 443 and terminate SSL/TLS connections with a public certificate and private key\.

+If you configured your environment for [enhanced health reporting](health-enhanced.md), you need to configure nginx to generate access logs\.
+To do that, uncomment the block of lines under the comment that reads `# For enhanced health...` by removing the leading `#` characters\.

 **Example \.ebextensions/https\-instance\.config**

 ```